CSCfi/mscr-docs/docs/voc-service/getting-started.md

 ### Importing Vocubularies and Concepts using Files

-The tool has three ways to update dictionary information using files:
+The tool has three ways to update vocabulary information using files:

 ![Alt text](../assets/voc-service-screenshots/import-concepts.png)